RadioX-Labs/RADSet/README.md

-# RADSet
+# RXL-RADSet
-A Radiologist-Validated Synthetic Benchmark for Language Models
+RXL-RADSet: A Radiologist-Validated Synthetic Benchmark for Language Models